pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authorization/role-binding.md

     !!!
 Note
         Note that the user `one-pachyderm-user@gmail.com` has a prefix `user`.
         Pachyderm defines 4 prefixes depending on the type of user:

         - robot
         - user
         - group
         - pipeline (as mentioned above, this prefix will not be used in the context of granting privileges to users.
 However, it does exist.
-We are listing it here to give an exhauxtiv list of all prefixes.)
+We are listing it here to give an exhauxtive list of all prefixes.)

-- 4- Have `one-pachyderm-user@gmail.com` try to add a file to `testinput` without proper writing access:
+- **Finally, have `one-pachyderm-user@gmail.com` try to add a file to `testinput` without proper writing privileges:**
     ```shell
     # Login as `one-pachyderm-user@gmail.com`
     $ pachctl auth login